 - Professor Amna Khalid (Carleton College) on India and Pakistan

-- Caren Stelson (World Citizen, and author of Sachiko) on peace education
+- Caren Stelson (world citizen and author of Sachiko) on peace education

-Co-sponsored by the Association for Asian Studies Council on Conferences, the Department of Asian Languages and Literatures (University of Minnesota), the Center for the Holocaust and Genocide Studies (University of Minnesota), the Environmental Humanities Initiative (University of Minnesota), the Human Rights Program (University of Minnesota) and the History Department (Metropolitan State University).
+This event is co-sponsored by the Association for Asian Studies Council on Conferences, the Department of Asian Languages and Literatures (University of Minnesota), the Center for the Holocaust and Genocide Studies (University of Minnesota), the Environmental Humanities Initiative (University of Minnesota), the Human Rights Program (University of Minnesota) and the History Department (Metropolitan State University).
 Special thanks to Sherry Swan, Morningside College.